aws-solutions-library-samples/guidance-for-processing-real-time-data-using-amazon-dynamo-db/README.md

 ![testpic2](./assets/images/TestPic2.png)

-## Next Steps (required)
+## Next Steps

-Provide suggestions and recommendations about how customers can modify the parameters and the components of the Guidance to further enhance it according to their requirements.
+Having explored how to execute one of the aggregate functions, addition, you can now adjust the Lambda function to experiment with and carry out other aggregate functions.
+If your use case aligns with the example provided in the guidance, simply update the table names in the Lambda function to begin performing the aggregations.

 ## Cleanup